Developing Leaders to Innovate in Health Care

 Health Management Research Centers

-Through the Berkeley Center for Health Technology (BCHT), students access coursework, workshops, internships, and career support through this center promoting the efficiency and effectiveness of medical technologies.
-One such learning opportunity is the BCHT-Genentech Flex Intern program.
+Through the Berkeley Center for Health Technology (BCHT), students access coursework, workshops, internships, and career support.
+The center promotes the efficiency and effectiveness of medical technologies through learning opportunities such as the BCHT-Genentech Flex Intern program.

 The Berkeley-UCSF Startup Marketplace provides Berkeley Haas MBA students with experience working with early-stage science startups developed by UCSF scientists and faculty members.